 The list below gives you an indication of the range of course costs for different types of qualifications.

-English language studies –Around $300 per week depending on course length
+English language studies are around $300 per week depending on course length

 Doctoral Degree - $14,000 to $37,000*

-* Note: This does not include high-value courses such as veterinary and medical.
+These prices do not include high-value options such as veterinary and medical.